About the National Sculpture Prize

-The Broomhill Art and Sculpture Foundation launched the Broomhill National Sculpture Prize with an annual prize fund of £15,000 in 2009 to provide an exciting challenge for new and emerging UK based sculptors.
+The Broomhill Art and Sculpture Foundation launched, in 2009, the Broomhill National Sculpture Prize (NSP) with an annual prize fund of £15,000 to provide an exciting challenge for new and emerging UK based sculptors.

 Each year ten short-listed sculptors selected by a panel of judges receive £1,000 each to create their proposed sculpture which is then exhibited at the Broomhill Sculpture Park in an annual NSP summer Exhibition.

 The competition is open to UK based artists, currently studying (or within 10 years of graduation) an art-related course at a recognised School of Art.

 Two overall winners (to receive cash prizes) are announced each October, one chosen by the public and the other by our esteemed panel of judges.

 We are looking for proposals that clearly demonstrate the creative process.
 Since short-listed sculptures will be placed outdoors, participants must address issues regarding maintenance, durability and corrosion in their choice of materials.
 A series of hand-drawn sketches to show the creative process of the sculptural design must be submitted with the proposal.